-For all that, the game may seem daunting for beginners who are trying to learn how to play poker.
+For all that, the game of poker may seem daunting for beginners who are trying to learn how to play poker.
 It uses its own language and might appear to have many complicated rules.
 But poker is actually remarkably easy to play and the way into the game need not be intimidating.
-Most people play for small amounts among friends, or even for "play" money as they learn the ropes.
+Most people play for small amounts amongst friends or even for "play" money as they learn the ropes.
 At PokerStars School you'll find all the rules and poker jargon explained for you.

 With the help of this Poker School you'll learn how to play poker and be winning at the poker tables in no time.
-We will show you the core mechanics of the game, and guide you through your first visits to the PokerStars tables.
+We will show you the mechanics of the game, and guide you through your first visit to the PokerStars tables.
 You will be given the chance to test your knowledge with a series of small quizzes and can interact with our live trainers, who have a wealth of experience to share.

-THE POKER BASICS COURSEThe Poker Basics Course should be the first step for new players and it's a great way to learn poker.
-It will guide you through everything you need to know as a beginner, starting with some simple poker definitions, then the rules of the game.
-It takes you through some key concepts of play, then gradually examines some examples of how to apply the knowledge in real poker situations.
+The Poker Basics Course is the first step for new players and it's a great way to learn poker.
+It will guide you through everything you need to know as a beginner, starting with some simple poker definitions and the rules of the game.
+It takes you through some key concepts of play, and then gradually examines some examples of how to apply the knowledge you're learning in real poker situations.

 All of what you learn in the Poker Basics course is crucial, regardless of what order you read it.
 If things don't seem to be going so well, you should go back and review.